-The Operational Plan has been agreed with the authorities of the host Member State1, in consultation with the authorities of the home Member States participating in the joint operation coordinated by Frontex.
+The Operational Plan has been agreed with the authorities of the host Member State, in consultation with the authorities of the home Member States participating in the joint operation coordinated by Frontex.
 It covers all necessary elements for a proper and timely organization of the joint operation coordinated by Frontex.

-The Operational Plan is composed of the Main part, Specific Annex and the General Annex of the Operational Plan.
-The Main part, its Specific Annex and the General Annex of the Operational Plan are an integral part of the Operational Plan, having the same importance and legal binding character.
+The Operational Plan is composed of the Main part, Specific Annex and General Annex to the Air Border JO Operational Plans.
+The Main part, the General Annex and Specific Annex to the Operational Plan are an integral part of the Operational Plan, having the same importance and legal binding character.

-The Main part and Specific Annex of the Operational Plan contain detailed and specific information related to the joint operation, while the General Annex of the Operational Plan encloses operational information applicable to all air border joint operations.
+The Main part and Specific Annex of the Operational Plan contain detailed and specific information related to the joint operation, while the General Annex to the Operational Plan encloses operational information applicable to all air border joint operations.

-The Main part and the Specific Annexes of Operational Plan are marked as "Limited" without prejudice to the public right of access to documents as laid down in Regulation (EC) 1049/2001 of the European Parliament and of the Council of 30 May 2001, regarding public access to European Parliament, Council and Commission documents, while the General Annex of the Operational Plan has no classification mark indicated.
+The Main part and Specific Annex of Operational Plan are marked as "Frontex Non-Classified Sensitive - Basic Protection Level" without prejudice to the public right of access to documents as laid down in Regulation (EC) 1049/2001 of the European Parliament and of the Council of 30 May 2001, regarding public access to European Parliament, Council and Commission documents, while the General Annex to the Operational Plan has no classification mark indicated.

-The Operational Plan shall only be made available to the authorities referred in each MS as "Law Enforcement".
+The Operational Plan shall only be made available to the authorities referred in each Member State and participant Third Countries as "Law Enforcement".
 This document shall be made available to other interested parties only on a need-to-know basis and in accordance with European and national rules on the protection of sensitive/classified information.
 Such dissemination of this document shall be done only on a case-by-case basis.

 This Operational Plan may be revised at any time in order to correspond with the new operational developments.
-In accordance with Article 3a (2) of Frontex Regulation, any amendments to or adaptations of the Operational Plan require the agreement of the Frontex Executive Director and the host MS. A copy of the amended Operational Plan shall be immediately distributed by Frontex to the participating MS via FOSS.
+In accordance with Article 3a (2) of Frontex Regulation, any amendments to or adaptations of the Operational Plan require the agreement of the Frontex Executive Director and the host Member State.
+A copy of the amended Operational Plan shall be immediately distributed by Frontex to the participating Member States and the Consultative Forum via FOSS.